Suspect in Jazmine Barnes' murder shot at wrong vehicle, according to info read in court

-HARRIS COUNTY, Texas - A 20-year-old man charged with capital murder for his involvement in Jazmine Barnes' death appeared in PC Court early Sunday morning.
+HARRIS COUNTY, Texas - A 20-year-old man charged with capital murder for his involvement in Jazmine Barnes' death appeared in court early Sunday morning.

-Eric Black Jr. admitted to driving the vehicle involved in the 7-year-old's murder, a judge said in court.
+Eric Black Jr. admitted to driving the vehicle involved in the 7-year-old's murder, according to court documents.

-Black allegedly told investigators his passenger, identified in court as Larry W. was the one shot at Barnes and her family.
+Black allegedly told investigators his passenger, identified in court as Larry W, was the one who shot at Barnes and her family.

-Officials have not confirmed a second arrest.
-The Harris County Sheriff's Office is holding a press conference Sunday at 2 p.m. to provide more information on this case.
+During a press conference Sunday afternoon, Sheriff Ed Gonzalez said he is fairly certain two individuals were involved in Barnes' murder but a second person has not been charged just yet.
+He said that they are still trying to verify information on this person.

-According to information read in court, Black and Larry W. mistakenly targeted the wrong vehicle.
+During court, it was learned that Black and Larry W. mistakenly targeted the wrong vehicle.
 They did not realize they had the wrong vehicle until they saw it on the news later in the day.

 RAW VIDEO: Suspect in Jasmine Barnes' murder appears in PC Court